noi-techpark/odh-datacollector-flightdata/README.md

 ## Getting started

 These instructions will get you a copy of this mono repository and prepare it for development.
+Please be aware that the provided implementation and configuration is yet not suitable for productive deployment (work in progress).

 ### Prerequisites

+The project supports [Docker Compose](https://docs.docker.com/compose/) and provides a `docker-compose.yml` that can be used to start all required parts of the application.

 To build the projects in the repository, the following prerequisites must be met:

+- Docker
-- Docker to start a [mosquitto](https://mosquitto.org/) instance as MQTT broker
+- Docker Compose
-- Java JDK 11 or higher (e.g. [OpenJDK](https://openjdk.java.net/)) and [Maven](https://maven.apache.org/) 3.x to build and launch the integration pipeline based on Apache Camel
+- Java JDK 11 or higher (e.g. [OpenJDK](https://openjdk.java.net/)) and [Maven](https://maven.apache.org/) 3.x if you want to build and launch the integration pipeline based on Apache Camel locally (not strictly necessary but nice to have for development)

 ### Installing